 What’s on Tap for Final Draft?

-In the coming year, Final Draft taphouse will roll out more storytelling and craft beer education events.
+Final Draft plans to roll out more storytelling and craft beer education events.
 They also plan to expand their activities to support the local community and beyond.
 “We have a heart to give to those in need.”
 Kimberly said.

 Visit Final Draft Taphouse at 11504 SE Mill Plain Blvd Vancouver, Washington – immediately east of 205 on Mill Plain Blvd.
 Connect with Final Draft Taphouse on Facebook and Instagram.
 Visit the Final Draft Taphouse website to subscribe to their email newsletter, learn about upcoming events and read about some of the people and patrons that frequent Final Draft.